UNIT-Electronics/CH55x_SDCC_Doc/README.rst

 License
 -------

-This project is licensed under the GPL-3.0 License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the `License <./LICENSE>`_ file for details.

 Acknowledgments
 ---------------